Azure-Samples/Speech-Service-Actions-Template/documentation/3-improve-the-model.md

         >**Note:** Training models can take upwards of 30 minutes.

     1. [Test your model](https://docs.microsoft.com/azure/cognitive-services/speech-service/how-to-custom-speech-evaluate-data#create-a-test) using the test data in `testing/audio-and-trans.zip` to get the [Word Error Rate](https://docs.microsoft.com/azure/cognitive-services/speech-service/how-to-custom-speech-evaluate-data#what-is-word-error-rate-wer) (WER).
-    1. Submit a Pull Request if the WER has improved.
+    1. Submit a pull request if the WER has improved.
     1. If the WER did not improve, add more training data and test the effect on the model.

-## Create the Pull Request
+## Create the pull request

-Once you have made your changes, create a Pull Request to submit those changes to master.
+Once you have made your changes, create a pull request to submit those changes to master.

-To create the Pull Request:
+To create the pull request:

 1. Push your changes: